syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 **Option 1: Uninstall the WinUI using the Syncfusion WinUI web installer**

-Syncfusion provides the option to uninstall platforms of the same version directly from the Web Installer application.
+Syncfusion provides the option to uninstall products of the same version directly from the Web Installer application.
 Select the platforms to be uninstalled from the list, and Web Installer will uninstall them one by one.

 Open the Syncfusion Essential Studio Platform WinUI Online Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package